-Millions of Distracted Drivers Across the Country are Putting Other Drivers at Risk
+Millions of Distracted Drivers Across the Country are Putting Others at Risk

-The Centers for Disease Control and Prevention describe the main types of distracted driving behaviors:
+The Centers for Disease Control and Prevention (CDC) describes the three main types of distracted driving behaviors.
+They are:

 Texting while driving gets most of the headlines these days, but it is important to remember that there are many ways a driver can be distracted from the road.
-If you notice any of these behaviors leading up to an accident, they can help your attorney prove your injury claim.
+If you notice any of these behaviors leading up to an accident, they can help your lawyer prove your injury claim.
+They include:

 - Drowsy driving